Milford Mine Memorial Park

 Preserving the Past

-In 2007, the board was presented with a concept plan for the park that listed a multi-year project with multiple phases.
+In 2007, the Crow Wing County Board of Commissioners were presented with a concept plan for the park that listed a multi-year project with multiple phases.
 The goal was to identify the historic site, create walking paths and provide for outdoor recreation opportunities.
 Later phases were identified with the potential to create a main street walk exposing the building foundations near the mine that still exist on the site and provide photos to help visitors connect with the past.
-The plan includes walking paths near the main mine shaft with plans to plant 41 trees along the route for each of the miners who lost their lives in the mine collapse.
+The plan includes walking paths near the main mine shaft with plans to identify the 41 miners along the Memorial Walk for each of the miners who lost their lives in the mine collapse.

 On March 27, 2007, the Crow Wing County Board agreed by resolution to provide matching funds for this project. $100,000 came from an Iron Range Resources grant.
 On February 24, 2009 the board approved an additional $50,000 in matching funds, demonstrating the county’s commitment to this important project.